zugz/c-toxcore/docs/minpgc.md

 The client would need to support this by understanding that these groups exist on start-up (e.g. starting windows for them), and by not automatically killing groups on closing the client.

+# Limitations
+If a peer disconnects from the group for a period short enough that group timeouts do not occur, and a name change occurs during this period, then the name change will never be propagated.

+One way to deal with this would be a general mechanism for storing and requesting missed group messages.
+But this is considered out of scope of this PR.